-Working Together 2018 set out requirements for new collaborative working arrangements for safeguarding and promoting the welfare of children, young people and families, which will lead to improved outcomes and experiences.
+Working Together 2018 set out requirements for new collaborative working arrangements for safeguarding and promoting the welfare of children, young people, and families, which will lead to improved outcomes and experiences.
+This is under review and will be updated 2024.
 The new arrangements in Bedford Borough will still be named the Bedford Borough Safeguarding Children Board (BBSCB).